jneuendorf/js_utils/README.md

 - prototyping
 - tree

-All modules are independent.
+All modules are independent so far.

-The files `js_utils.js` and `js_utils.min.js` in this repository contain all modules.

 ### Usage